SAP/k8s-resource-validator/docs/DETAILS.md

 Detailed Documentation

 ## Overview
-The `k8s-resource-validator` checks whether Kubernetes resources are valid.
+The Kubernetes Resource Validator checks whether Kubernetes resources are valid.
 The definition of "valid" resources depends on which `validator` implementations are loaded.

 This library includes a number of [built-in validators](#built-in-validators).
 In addition, consumers of this library can provide their own [custom validators](#custom-validators).

 Invalid resources are flagged as `violation`s, that are written to a [log](#logging).
 Consumers of this library can inject any of a number of standard logging implementations.

-The `k8s-resource-validator` can run either [in-cluster](#running-in-kubernetes) or [out-of-cluster](#running-out-of-cluster), such as from a CI environment.
+The Kubernetes Resource Validator can run either [in-cluster](#running-in-kubernetes) or [out-of-cluster](#running-out-of-cluster), such as from a CI environment.

 ## Motivation
 Although alternative tools exist that validate Kubernetes resources, we had a specific need that those tools couldn't satisfy: we needed to recursively search through resource [owner reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/#owner-references-in-object-specifications) trees, in order to validate our Kubernetes resources.